hsaghir/hsaghir.github.io/src/content/posts/2016-12-15-graphical-models.md

 date: 2016-12-15
 tags: ["machine-learning", "unified-views", "bayesian"]
 category: "data_science"
-cover: "/images/galton-board.jpg"
+cover: "/images/spider-web.jpg"
-coverAlt: "A Galton board: balls bouncing through a grid of pegs accumulate into a bell curve at the bottom.
-The physical ur-example of a graphical model: local stochastic rules produce a global distribution."
+coverAlt: "A dew-laden spider web backlit by sunrise.
+Nodes and edges, radial strands and spirals — a graphical model rendered in silk."
 ---

 Most of what we call "machine learning" is a small vocabulary of probabilistic